rarezhang/top_notch_essays/README.md

 ## acknowledgements
 The authors thank the senior editor xxx, the associate editor xxx, and the three anonymous reviewers for a constructive and developmental review process.
 Authors also thank participants at the Conference on Information Systems and Technology (CIST 201x) and International Conference on Information Systems (ICIS 201x) for valuable feedback.

+We would like to thank you for assembling such a high-caliber review team and for offering us the opportunity to revise this manuscript.